pgorecki/lato/docs/key_concepts/transaction_context.rst

     print(ctx.call(greet, "Charlie"))

 .. note::
-    Any arguments passed to ``TransactionContext.call`` will override arguments passed to the constructor.
+    Any arguments passed to ``TransactionContext.call()`` will override arguments passed to the TransactionContext constructor.

-``TransactionContext`` is capable of injecting positional arguments, keyworded arguments, and typed arguments.

 ::